Contacts

 About

-The Wāhi Mārie Manager is Kim Lund, CNS, and our Lead Clinician is Fay Tomlin, NP.
+The Wāhi Mārie Lead Clinician is Fay Tomlin, NP.
 We serve the whole of the Wairarapa region.

 If you have been sexually assaulted in the last 7 days (services provided 24/7)